Kansas City University: College of Osteopathic Medicine

-Dual Degree Programs

 The College of Osteopathic Medicine offers dual-degree programs including a DO/Master of Arts in Bioethics and a DO/MBA in Health Care Leadership, which is offered through a partnership with Rockhurst University’s Helzberg School of Management.
 Dual-degree students complete both programs in four years and graduate with other members of their KCU class.

 College of Biosciences

-The College of Biosciences was established in 2005 and currently offers two degrees including a Master of Science of Biomedical Sciences and a Master of Arts in Bioethics.
+The College of Biosciences was established in 2005 and currently offers two Master of Science programs in Biomedical Sciences: a one-year intensive track for the Master of Science in Biomedical Sciences and a two-year research track for a Master of Science in Biomedical Science Research.

 Clinical Psychology Doctoral Program

 KCU's Clinical Psychology Doctoral (PsyD) Program is a five-year, practice-oriented program.
 Students are exposed to a broad base of discipline-specific knowledge and trained in profession-wide competencies set by the American Psychological Association.
 KCU offers the only PsyD program in Missouri or Kansas.

-College of Dental Medicine (in progress)
+College of Dental Medicine

-KCU is in the process of building a College of Dental Medicine on the KCU-Joplin campus, scheduled to begin classes in June 2023.
+The College of Dental Medicine on the KCU-Joplin campus had its first D1 class in June 2023.